 That’s because in the Twitterverse, things move fast.
 So fast that 5,787 tweets are posted per second.
 And with numbers like that, it’s not hard to see how your tweet could get lost in the crowd.

 So tweet often – 15 times a day is recommended.

 I already talked about the importance of blog promotion, so make sure a good portion of those tweets lead directly to your blogs.

 That doesn’t mean tweet the same blog post every hour; vary it up and post new posts as well as older ones.

 Remember, a tweet’s shelf life is short, so refresh often to get as much traffic to each blog post as possible.

-I Made Sure to Use Relevant Hashtags for Twitter Marketing.
+4. I Made Sure to Use Relevant Hashtags to Drive Traffic Through Twitter Marketing.

 Twitter 101: Hashtags play a crucial part in expanding the reach of your tweets.

 Why?
 Because tweets with hashtags 2x more engagement than those without one.